danilkolikov/proxy/README.md

 1. Generate Makefile with cmake CMakeLists.txt
 2. Build with make
-3. Launch with command: proxy_server <PORT> .
+3. Launch with command: proxy_server {PORT} .
 If no port is mentioned, server starts on port 8080